 Pests in Gardens and Landscapes

 Psyllids (Hemiptera: Psylloidea) are small insects that suck plant juices.
 The adults resemble miniature cicadas and are sometimes called jumping plantlice.
-Over 100 species occur on both native and introduced landscape plants in the United States.
-Several psyllid species are pests of crops such as pear, potato, and tomato.
+Over 160 psyllid species occur on native or introduced landscape plants in California.
+Several psyllid species are pests of crops such as citrus, olive, pear, potato, and tomato.
 Each kind of psyllid feeds on only one plant species or closely related group of plants.
-Most psyllids native to the United States are relatively uncommon and rarely become pests.
-Most pest psyllids in California are exotic species inadvertently introduced from other countries.
+Most psyllids native to California are relatively uncommon and rarely become pests.
+Generally psyllids that have become pests are exotic species inadvertently introduced from other countries.
 Exotic species make up about 11% of the psyllid species in California.

 IDENTIFICATION AND LIFE CYCLE

-Adult females lay eggs that hatch and develop through about five wingless, immature nymphal stages before becoming winged adults.
-Most pest psyllids in California occur on evergreen plants in mild-climate areas where all life stages may be found year-round.
+Adult females lay eggs that hatch and develop through about five instars (nymphal growth stages) before maturing into winged adults.
 Psyllids become abundant in spring when temperatures warm and host plants produce new growth flushes.
-One psyllid generation requires only a few weeks during warm weather to complete development from egg to adult.
+Most psyllid species require only a few weeks during warm weather to complete development from egg to adult.
 Development and reproduction stop or greatly slow during cool weather, and in some species hot weather can suppress their populations.
 Most species have about 3 to 5 generations a year, but some species may only have one generation a year.

-Adults hold their wings rooflike over their bodies and at maturity are 1/10 to 1/5 inch long.
-Psyllids are related to aphids but have strong jumping legs and shorter antennae.
+Adults hold their wings rooflike over their bodies and are 1/12 to 1/5 inch long, similar in size to large winged aphids.
+They have strong jumping legs and short antennae.
 Nymphs are flattened and less active than adults.
 Don’t confuse psyllid adults with similar looking but harmless psocids.
 Psocids feed on fungi, including sooty mold growing on psyllid honeydew.
 Mature psyllids commonly jump when disturbed, while psocids run or fly away.
-Psocids have a more narrow “neck” or separation between the head and the thorax and chewing mouthparts, as compared to psyllids, which have tubular, sucking mouthparts.
+Psocids have a more narrow “neck” or separation between the head and the thorax and have chewing mouthparts, whereas psyllids have tubular, sucking mouthparts.

 Nymphs of many psyllid species secrete wax filaments or form covers, often called “lerps,” composed of wax and solidified honeydew.
 These covers can aid in identification of psyllid species in the field.
 Because several hundred species of psyllids occur just on acacia and eucalyptus trees in Australia, exotic, new psyllid species are likely to be introduced into California where these Australian plants have been introduced for landscaping.
 Take unfamiliar psyllids to your county agricultural commissioner or local University of California (UC) Cooperative Extension office for identification.
-See your telephone book for local contact information.

 Exclude Foreign Pests

 In addition to monitoring psyllids, observe the seasonal growth of plants.
-Periodically examine plants for the presence and relative abundance of new growing tips on a plant and on their general rate of growth.
-You may discover an annual cycle to psyllid abundance; population increases are typically associated with the availability of tender new growth.
-Conversely, the presence of large numbers of psyllid adults may be no cause for concern when there is no longer any new flush of growth for egg laying, as the season is ending.
+Periodically examine plants for the presence and relative abundance of new growing tips, which typically are softer, somewhat differently colored, and undersized in comparison with older tissue.
+You may discover an annual cycle to psyllid abundance; population increases typically coincide with new plant growth.
+Conversely, the presence of large numbers of psyllid adults may not be a cause for concern when there is no longer any new flush of growth for egg laying, as the season is ending.
 The same number of adults observed when a plant is weak or growing poorly might warrant closer attention.

 Species-Specific Management Methods